kubevious/kubevious/docs/rules-engine.md

     })
 ```

 Filters can also access synthetic properties.
-The target script below selects applications that are exposed to public internet and are running less than 3 pod replicas.
+The target script below selects applications exposed to the public internet and are running less than three pod replicas.
 ```js
 select('Application')
     .filter({item} => {